vesoft-inc/nebula-algorithm/nebula-exchange/README.md

 ## How to use

-For more detail about Exchange, please refer to Exchange 1.0.
+For more detail about Exchange, please refer to [Exchange 1.0](https://github.com/vesoft-inc/nebula-java/tree/v1.0/tools/exchange) .

 ## New Features